mzfrank/myweb/index.md

 # Virtual Corporate Finance Seminars

 In early 2020 due to Covid-19, some of us were concerned about the potential impact on academic seminars and conferences in corporate finance.
 As a result [Gordon Phillips (Dartmouth)](http://faculty.tuck.dartmouth.edu/gordon-phillips/), [Max Maksimovic (Maryland)](https://www.rhsmith.umd.edu/directory/vojislav-max-maksimovic) and I, created a virtual weekly seminar series for corporate finance.
 It started May 2020.
-Many papers have been presented so far, and we currently have seminars scheduled through May 2022.
-To see a list of both the past and the future seminars (many with links to papers):
+Many papers have been presented, see:
 [https://sites.google.com/site/uscfom/weekly-virtual-seminar](https://sites.google.com/site/uscfom/weekly-virtual-seminar)

 # Midwest Finance Association